manuelsinn/blog/content/posts/uww-redesign.md

 ---
-title: "Redesigning a website on sustainability and the underwater world"
+title: "Re-Imagining a website on sustainability and the underwater world"
 date: 2020-05-28T20:02:42+02:00
 draft: false
 tags: